-Individual therapy for relationship issues & dating in NYC
+Individual therapy for romantic relationship issues & dating in NYC

-Avoiding conflict or important conversations and building resentment
+Avoiding conflict or important conversations, but feeling disconnected and unseen

-When should I seek individual therapy for relationship issues?
+When should I seek individual therapy for relationship stuff?

 Benefits of relationship therapy

-Individual therapy for relationship issues can catalyze some helpful changes or answer questions so you feel more confident moving forward.
 A professional perspective, unlike friends and family, can point out aspects of your experiences you may not have noticed before.
-Having your own therapy can be a time for you to work on your own mental health or unresolved experiences that may be straining your relationship.
-Trust, sex, vulnerability, and how to have healthy conflict are all important pieces of a relationship that can come with lots of baggage from the past.
+Having your own therapy can be a time for you to work on your own mental health or unresolved experiences that may be affecting your relationship.
+Trust, sex, vulnerability, and how to have healthy conflict are all challenging parts of any relationship, and having the skills to manage the emotions that come with can feel empowering.

 Keep in mind that the connection you form with your therapist is in many ways, an intimate kind of relationship too.
-The therapy relationship you create often mirrors how you function in close relationships and can become a unique space to safely observe how you are with openness and sharing.
+The therapy relationship you create often mirrors how you function in close relationships and can become a unique space to safely observe how you are with someone you can openly discuss things with.
 Being able to do so in a space where there is unconditional support is a unique opportunity we encourage you to take!

 Therapy for cross-cultural relationship stress

 All relationships are cross-cultural to some degree - as no two people are identical.
-Whether you share the same sexuality, religion, culture, gender, ethnicity, or race - you will differ from your partner in some way.
+Whether you share the same sexuality, religion, culture, gender, ethnicity, or race - you are different in some big ways.
 The balance of sharing similarities and celebrating differences is a continual process between partners requiring honest communication and compassion.

-However, when your identities differ from your partner’s in ways that are visible or mean you belong to separate groups or communities (interfaith and interracial relationships) - there can be unique challenges that come up in your relationship that are hard to talk about.
+However, identity differences can be rocky, even when there’s genuine love and care in the relationship.
+It can bring up constant challenges that are hard to talk about or don’t come with a manual or simple solution.
 Interracial and interfaith marriages still represent the minority of marriages in the US, which means if you’re in one - it can be easy to feel lonely navigating your unique dynamics.

 Unique issues for partners in cross-cultural relationships

 Partners in cross-cultural relationships can face familial or community disapproval, public scrutiny, and negative biases based on stereotypes.
-It can be frustrating trying to explain or process your relationship dynamics with others if they can’t relate.
-Struggling to feel understood without shared identity experiences, fear of losing or silencing a key part of yourself, or navigating differences in worldview, lifestyle, or coparenting can become big stressors.
+It can be frustrating trying to explain or process your relationship dynamics with others if they can’t relate or you need to defend yourself or your partner.
+In the relationship, many partners struggle with feeling seen or losing a key part of themselves if they don’t feel understood in a key part of who they are.
+When facing the world, they can be anxious about losing the approval of parents, friends, or broader communities that have otherwise been a big part of their lives.

 How does individual therapy for relationship issues work?